-Check with your local Authority Having Jurisdiction for requirements when installing boiler.
+Check with your local Authority Having Jurisdiction for requirements when installing boiler in a garage.
 Please read the entire manual before attempting installation.
 Failure to properly take factors such as boiler venting, piping, condensate removal, and wiring into account before installation could result in wasted time, money, and possible property damage and personal injury.